cakephp/docs/en/development/routing.rst

 element data is found in ``$this->request->params``.
 When you define a custom route element, you can optionally specify a regular expression - this tells CakePHP how to know if the URL is correctly formed or not.
-If you choose to not provide a regular expresssion, any non ``/`` will be treated as part of the parameter::
+If you choose to not provide a regular expression, any non ``/`` will be treated as part of the parameter::

     <?php